microsoft/perfview/documentation/OpenSourceGitWorkflow.md

-# Setting Up *With* a Fork with Visual Studio 2015
+# Setting Up *With* a Fork with Visual Studio

- * See also [Setting up a Repo in VS 2015](SettingUpRepoInVS2015.md) for important background material.
+ * See also [Setting up a Repo in VS](SettingUpRepoInVS2015.md) for important background material.
  * See also [Simple GitHub Setup and Workflow](SimpleGitWorkflow.md) for a simpler setup without a fork, if you only need read-only access.
 Note that this information is also relevent to this (more complex) workflow.